Nigeria duo Kalu and Maja in action as Bordeaux hold Brest | Goal.com

 The 22-year-old was later replaced by Francois Kamano in the 83rd minute after Maja came on for Yassine Benrahou in the 65th minute.

-Maja was on parade 25 minutes for the hosts and he made a little contribution to Saturday's draw by managing 90.9 per cent successful passes and a shot.
+Maja was on parade 25 minutes for the hosts and he made little contribution to Saturday's result by managing 90.9 per cent successful passes and a shot.

+Pablo's second half goal steals back a point.
+Onward and upward.#FCGBSB29 pic.twitter.com/5vjfJgzMvl— Girondins English (@girondins_en) September 21, 2019

 Maja and Kalu will be hoping to open their goal account for the 2019-20 season when Paulo Sousa's side visit Amiens for their next league game on Wednesday.